UK Complex Weapons – Reference

 These four will be followed by locations for complex warheads, guidance and navigation systems, algorithms and software.

-Complex Weapons Research
+Complex Weapons Programmes and Research

 Extended to 2018, the Materials and Components for Missiles, Innovation and Technology Partnership (MCM ITP) is a joint UK/FRA research fund that feeds into the complex weapons pipeline.
 The funding is aimed at low Technology Level Readiness concepts, between 3 and 4, and organised into eight domains with each having a lead company;